-- 1. Is the objective stated clearly and unambiguously? - 2.
-Which requirement does the objective address?
-(Traceability) - 3.
-Will the objective lead to being able to answer a clear question at the conclusion of the testing? - 4.
+- 1. Is the objective stated clearly and unambiguously and tied to a requirement?
+(Specific) - 2.
+Is this agreed to by stakeholders?
+(Unbiased) - 3.
 Is the objective feasible and measurable?
+(Measurable) - 4.
+Will the objective enable answering a clear question at the conclusion of the testing?
+(Of practical consequence)

-Complex test programs may require a further breakdown of objectives which resolves big-picture program objectives into specific data requirements using some combination of MOEs, MOSs, and Measures of Performance (MOPs).
+Complex test programs may require a further breakdown of objectives which resolves big-picture program objectives into specific data requirements using some combination of MOEs, MOSs, and MOPs.
 These design concepts ensure traceability so that every requirement is addressed by data that are acquired, and conversely that data are only obtained if they pertain to a requirement.
 Details can be found in the Test and Evaluation Management Guide available online from the Defense Acquisition University (link provided in the references section), or you can check the equivalent guidance for your organization.

-Takeaway: Objectives should be unbiased, specific, measurable, and of practical consequence (Coleman and Montgomery, 1993).
+Takeaway: Objectives should be specific, unbiased, measurable, and of practical consequence (Coleman & Montgomery, 1993)